JohnBiiKibet/berlin-smartgrid-optimizer/README.md

 Step 1: Create the file in VS Code
 In your project folder, create a new file named README.md (case sensitive).
 Open it and paste the content below.
-Step 2: The "Blue Card" Standard Content
-Copy and paste this into your README.md, replacing the bracketed text: markdown

 # 🌍 Berlin Smart-Grid AI Optimizer
 **An AI-driven simulation for energy efficiency in urban power grids.**